cado-security/product-help/docs/cado/discovery-import/azure/azure-compute.md

 # How to Import Azure Compute Instances

-The Cado platform allows you to acquire Azure Compute instances for investigation.
+The / Forensic Acquisition and Investigation platform allows you to acquire Azure Compute instances for investigation.
 Follow these steps:

 1. **Select an Azure Subscription**
    This will populate a list of available compute instances associated with that subscription.